 With the impact of ransomware so debilitating—loss of critical information, loss of productivity, ransom costs, reputational damage—the effort to prevent and recover from ransomware is well worth it.
 However, it doesn’t have to be difficult or expensive.

 Basic adherence to tried and true security controls may not prevent all ransomware.
-However, strict adherence to a comprehensive control methodology, and frequent monitoring of their effectiveness, can reduce the likelihood of a successful ransom campaign against your organization in 2018 and beyond.
+However, strict adherence to a comprehensive control methodology, and frequent monitoring of their effectiveness, can reduce the likelihood of a successful ransom campaign against your organization through the rest of 2020 and beyond.